-- II.
-One-Stop Delivery System Structure: The ARIZONA@WORK Job Center service delivery system must include at least one comprehensive physical center in each designated local area (20 CFR 678.300).
-The service delivery system in a local area may supplement and enhance the comprehensive center with one or more of the following: - a).
-An affiliated site or a network of affiliated sites, where one or more partners make programs, services, and activities available; - b).
-A network of eligible required and optional one-stop partners, through which each partner provides one or more of the programs, services, and activities that are linked, physically or technologically, to an affiliated site or access point that ensures customers are provided information on the availability of career services, as well as other program services and activities, regardless of where they initially enter the workforce system in the local area; - c).
-Specialized centers that address specific needs, including those of dislocated workers, youth, or key industry sectors, or clusters.
+III.
+One-Stop Delivery System Structure

+The ARIZONA@WORK Job Center service delivery system must include at least one comprehensive physical center in each designated local area.
+The service delivery system in a local area may supplement and enhance the comprehensive center with one or more of the following:

+- A. An affiliated site or a network of affiliated sites, where one or more partners make programs, services, and activities available; - B. A network of eligible required and optional one-stop partners, through which each partner provides one or more of the programs, services, and activities that are linked, physically or technologically, to an affiliated site or access point that ensures customers are provided information on the availability of career services, as well as other program services and activities, regardless of where they initially enter the workforce system in the local area;

+C. Specialized centers that address specific needs, including those of dislocated workers, youth, or key industry sectors or clusters.

-One-Stop Delivery System Components:
+IV.
+One-Stop Delivery System Components

-Comprehensive One-Stop Centers: A comprehensive one-stop center is a physical location where jobseeker and employer customers can access the programs, services, and activities of all required one-stop partners and meets the following criteria: (20 CFR 678.305)
+A comprehensive one-stop center is a physical location where jobseeker and employer customers can access the programs, services, and activities of all required one-stop partners and meets the following criteria:

-- a).
-A comprehensive one-stop center must have at least one Title I staff person physically present. - b).
-The comprehensive one-stop center must provide and promote: - 1.
-Career services, described in § 678.430; - 2.
-Access to training services described in § 680.200; - 3.
-Access to any employment and training activities carried out under sec.
-134(d) of WIOA; - 4.
-Access to programs and activities carried out by one-stop partners listed in §§ 678.400 through 678.410, including Wagner-Peyser employment services; and - 5.
-Workforce and labor market information. - c).
-Customers must have access to these programs, services, and activities during regular business days at a comprehensive one-stop center.
+- A. A comprehensive one-stop center must have at least one Title I staff person physically present. - B. The comprehensive one-stop center must provide and promote: - a.
+Career services; - b.
+Access to training services; - c.
+Access to any employment and training activities; - d.
+Access to programs and activities carried out by one-stop partners, including Wagner-Peyser employment services; - e.
+Workforce and labor market information; and - f.
+Other relevant ARIZONA@WORK partners' programs and services. - C. Customers must have access to these programs, services, and activities during regular business days and hours at a comprehensive one-stop center.
 The Local Board may establish other service hours at other times to accommodate the schedules of individuals who work on regular business days.
-The State Board will evaluate the hours of access to service as part of the evaluation of effectiveness in the one-stop certification process described in § 678.800(b). - d).
-"Access" to programs and services means having either: Program staff physically present at the location; having partner program staff physically present at the one-stop appropriately trained to provide information to customers about the programs, services, and activities available through partner programs; or providing direct linkage through technology to program staff who can provide meaningful information or services.
+The Council will evaluate the hours of access to service as part of the evaluation of effectiveness in the one-stop certification process. - D. LWDBs, in conjunction with partners and one-stop operators, must establish the methods or means of providing access to partner programs, based on the needs of the customers.
+Access to programs and services at the ARIZONA@WORK Job Centers means incorporating the following as part of service delivery: - a.
+Having direct program staff physically present at the ARIZONA@WORK Job Center or having a staff member from a different partner program physically present at the one-stop center who is appropriately trained to provide information to customers about the programs, services, and activities available through partner programs; - i.
+Appropriately trained means that physically present partners can provide customers with basic program information and access to more detailed program information.
+Customers must be informed that the partner providing basic program information is not authorized to determine eligibility for the various programs. - b.
+Making available a direct linkage through technology to program staff who can provide meaningful information or services.

-- 1. A "direct linkage" means providing direct connection at the one-stop, within a reasonable time, by phone or through a real-time Web-based communication to a program staff member who can provide program information or services to the customer.
-Reasonable means within two business days or less. - 2.
-A "direct linkage" does not include providing a phone number or computer Web site that can be used at an individual's home; providing information, pamphlets, or materials; or making arrangements for the customer to receive services at a later time or on a different day. - e).
-All comprehensive one-stop centers must be physically and programmatically accessible to individuals with disabilities, as described in § 678.800.
+- i.
+A direct linkage means providing direct connection at the one-stop center, within a reasonable time, by phone or through a real-time web based communication to a program staff member who can provide program information or services to the customer. - ii.
+A direct linkage cannot exclusively be providing a phone number or computer website or providing information, pamphlets, or materials. - E. All comprehensive one-stop centers must be physically and programmatically accessible to individuals with disabilities.